The Waterboy: Box office

-The Waterboy grossed $161,491,646 in the United States, and a further $28,700,000 internationally, for a worldwide total of $190,191,646 worldwide, against an estimated production budget of $20 million.
-The film opened at number 1 at the US box office, earning $39,414,071 in its opening weekend, a record opening for November.
-The trailer for Star Wars: Episode I - The Phantom Menace was released alongside the film, in its second week.
+The Waterboy grossed $169,429,646 in the United States, and a further $28,700,000 internationally, for a worldwide total of $190,191,646 worldwide, against an estimated production budget of $20 million.
+The film opened at number 1 at the US box office, earning $39,414,071 in its opening weekend, a record opening for November, surpassing Ace Ventura: When Nature Calls.
+The trailer for Star Wars: Episode I – The Phantom Menace was released alongside the film, in its second week.

 The film was released in the United Kingdom on April 30, 1999, and topped the country's box office that weekend.
 As of 2020, The Waterboy is the highest-grossing film in the sports comedy genre.

 Accolades

-For his role Sandler was nominated for a Golden Raspberry Award for Worst Actor.
+For his role, Sandler was nominated for a Golden Raspberry Award for Worst Actor.
 The Stinkers Bad Movie Awards awarded him Most Annoying Fake Accent in 1998.
 He also won a Blockbuster Entertainment Award and a MTV Movie Award for his performance.
 In 2000, the American Film Institute, nominated the film for AFI's 100 Years of Laughs.

+Legacy

+Comparisons are often made between former LSU head coach Ed Orgeron and Waterboy character Farmer Fran due to Orgeron's Louisiana roots, Cajun heritage and accent.

 Future

-In September 2022, Sandler stated that he was open to making a sequel.
-While the actor stated that he has not figured out the story yet, he was looking forward to returning in the titular role at some point.
+In September 2022, Adam Sandler stated that he was open to making a sequel.
+While Sandler stated that he has not figured out the story yet, he was looking forward to returning in the title role at some point.